protonemedia/laravel-eloquent-scope-as-select/README.md

 ])->get();
 ```

-The method supports an optional third argument that flips the result.
+The method has an optional third argument that flips the result.
 ```php
 $posts = Post::addScopeAsSelect('is_not_announcement', ['ofType' => 'announcement'], false)->get();
 ```